Cedars Upper School: History

 Following the Fisher Education Act in 1918, education became compulsory up to the age of 14 by state funded schools.
 Being an easier option most children stayed at their primary school until aged 14.

 The Cedars school was founded as a secondary school for boys and girls in 1921 in Church Square, Leighton Buzzard in a house formerly occupied by Mary Norton.

 The Bedfordshire Times reported "The Cedars School, which has been founded by the Bedfordshire Education Authority, in conjunction with the neighbouring county of Buckingham, to meet the long-felt needs of Leighton Buzzard, Linslade and the surrounding district for secondary education, was formally opened on Thursday by the High Sheriff of Bedfordshire, Mr.R.W.Allen C.B.E."
-The first headmaster was F Fairbrother.
-(1886-1959) He was a keen rose grower and in retirement became president of the Royal National Rose Society from 1959-60.
+The first headmaster was Fred Fairbrother.
+(1886–1959) He was a keen rose grower and in retirement became president of the Royal National Rose Society from 1959 to 1960.

 Acceptance of a pupil to attend the school followed an entrance exam taken at age 11.
 The brighter children could win a scholarship who were exempt from payment.
 This divided the school into A and B sides.
-The scholarship children were put in the A side and those that didn’t get a scholarship but passed the entrance exam in the B side.
+The scholarship children were put in the A side and those that didn't get a scholarship but passed the entrance exam in the B side.

 Prior to the Certificate of Education being introduced in 1951 students wishing to go to University passed matriculation examination to matriculate.